 However, note that you shouldn’t be the one deciding when moms should return to their fitness journeys.
-That’s beyond your scope as a prenatal and postnatal fitness specialist.
+That’s beyond your scope as a prenatal and postpartum fitness specialist.

 Always make sure that your client has gotten the all-clear to resume physical activities from their healthcare provider before starting them on a routine.

 Tips to Ensure a Safe Return to Exercise for Postpartum Clients

 When designing a suitable fitness program for a postpartum client, always be mindful that the period right after giving birth is a transitory one.
 Your client’s body is still trying to normalize after having been through the stresses of pregnancy.